Delta-8 The Quick Basics

 Yet another THC analog is the varin version, THCV, which conveys greater psychoactivity than delta-9, but only at more potent doses.
 An Italian research study published in December 2019 discovered additional THC and CBD analogs, THCP and CBDP, respectively (the researchers dubbed them the phorols).
 Delta-8 THC is yet another member of this collection of molecular analogs.

-While molecular analogs sometimes share many of the same effects when consumed by humans (such as decreased systemic inflammation or an alleviation of depression or pain), such homogeneity cannot be assumed.
-For example, while delta-8 and delta-9 THC both stimulate appetite, THCV decreases it!
+While molecular analogs sometimes share many of the same effects when consumed by humans (such as decreased systemic inflammation or alleviation of depression or pain), such homogeneity cannot be assumed.
+For example, while delta-8 and delta-9 THC stimulate appetite, THCV decreases it!
 Another frequently confusing feature of cannabinoids is a characteristic called the biphasic response curve.
 This mechanism involves a molecule producing one effect at a low dose and a different—and sometimes polar opposite—effect at a stronger dose.

 A good example of the mechanism of biphasic response curves is delta-9 THC.
 At low doses, this molecule is known for helping consumers manage stress and decrease anxiety (“Netflix and chill, dude”).
 At more potent doses, however, the same molecule can cause increases in anxiety and paranoia and even result in panic attacks.